vanthaiunghoa/ERC998-1155TD/README.md

 ```$ npm install```

 ## Tests
-In order to run the tests located inside the *test/* directory just run inside the project's root directory:
+In order to run the tests located inside the *test/* directory just run the following command inside the project's root directory:
 ```$ npx hardhat test```

 >You are not required to compile or deploy anything before running the *test* command as HardHat will handle it for you.

+## Disclaimer
+> The code contained in this repository has been written during my Solidity learning journey and is not meant to be used in production.
+Use it with caution.